Manireddy1508/Data-Analysis-Portfolio/README.md

 I’m excited to bring my skills in systems analysis, database design, and project management into the workplace, and I look forward to contributing to innovative IT solutions.

 In my free time, I love exploring new data analysis tools and techniques, and I'm always looking for opportunities to expand my knowledge and skills.
 Whether working on a team or independently, I am motivated by the thrill of discovering new insights and the satisfaction of using data to solve complex business challenges.

+This is a repository to showcase skills, share projects and track my progress in Data Analytics / Data Science related topics.